- Bend and Central Oregon COVID-19 Information and Toolkit

 - Hardware & Gardening Stores: OPEN

-We know getting outside is important for mental and physical health.
-The governor has mandated that social distancing protocols must be observed in all outdoor activities.
-Because most of the Bend-area trails are narrow they do not offer enough space to safely pass, especially on trails that are multi-directional and have multiple user groups.
-In order to protect our trails, deserts, and forests from longterm damage and protect our citizens from disease, we recommend exploring some of the thousands of miles of gravel road in Deschutes County.
+Many Bend-area trails are narrow and may not offer enough space to safely pass, especially on trails that are multi-directional and have multiple user groups.
+In order to protect our trails, deserts, and forests from long-term damage and to protect our citizens from disease, we recommend exploring some of the thousands of miles of gravel road in Deschutes County.
 Here is a resource for routes.
-Above all, however, we recommend that you stay close to home and recreate at a mellow level to ensure that resources are not required in the case of emergencies.

 Important Links and Toolkit for Bend and Central Oregon Businesses and Employees